Deceptive Installation Tactics FAQ

 A disclosure must include two components, along with any additional information the developer considers necessary for the user.

-- The fact that a user will be downloading a Chrome browser extension.
+The fact that a user will be installing a Chrome browser extension.

 In addition to including these components, the disclosure must comply with the following:

-- The disclosure must be above the first link or button that leads to the Chrome Web Store.
+The disclosure must be above and clearly associated with the first link or button that leads to the Chrome Web Store.

 Additionally, other elements on the referrer page must not mislead the user about the extension's functionality.
 Images, audio, text or video that imply a functionality that the extension does not provide directly will be considered deceptive, even with a compliant text disclosure.

 A misleading interaction elicits user engagement (for example, a call-to-action button or form) that implies any outcome other than the installation of a browser extension.
 An example might be requesting that a user input a tracking ID for a package, but the "Track" button leads to either an extension listing or a landing page for an extension related to package tracking.

 Call-to-action buttons (CTA) cannot be affirmations for irrelevant actions ("Play now," "I'm Human").
 General CTA such as "Continue," "Next," or "Add Now," are not prohibited, but must comply with the disclosure requirements to provide adequate context to the user.

 Misleading interactive elements are not limited to those that lead to the Chrome Web Store listing.
 Confusing interactions after a user closes the extension listing are subject to our guidelines.

 Any interactive elements which require user response or participation, which is not closely related to the primary functionality of the extension, is considered to be an "unrelated user action".